-Pipes, particularly outdoor pipes, can freeze or even burst in times of cold weather after a period of disuse.
+Pipes, particularly outdoor pipes, can freeze or even burst in times of cold weather after a period without being used.

-Before the cold weather hits, check any water pipes that run close to outside walls as well as pipes in unheated crawl spaces or garages where they will get cold.
+Before the cold weather hits, check any water pipes that run close to outside walls, as well as pipes in unheated crawl spaces or garages where they will get cold.
 These pipes are most at risk of freezing.
-On the pipes inside your home, put some fiberglass insulation between the pipes and the walls to help keep them warm and prevent freezing.
+On the pipes inside your home put fibreglass insulation between the pipes and the walls to help keep them warm and prevent freezing.

 Pipes running through unheated spaces and outdoor areas should be covered with insulation.
 Preformed pipe sleeve insulation shaped to go right around a copper water pipe is an inexpensive option.

 Add extra protection to external piping by insulating your outdoor tap at the same time as your pipes.
 Quick & easy to install & remove, it prevents freezing & weather damage.

 Insulating your hot water tanks will help keep your water hot for that nice long bath after a day battling the elements.
 It will also protect your tank in extreme weather.

 A significant amount of heat from a radiator is lost to the wall behind it.
 Suitable for all radiators, specialist radiator foil placed down the back of a radiator will reflect heat back into a room rather than letting it escape through the walls of a house, or becoming absorbed into the wall.

 This form of insulation is especially important on outside walls where any heat loss will simply escape outside, particularly for homes without cavity wall insulation.

 With current energy prices, if you're spending more on heating your home you want to be sure that none of the heat is escaping through cracks & gaps.
 Insulating your home will not only keep you and your home warm and healthy but will also help to keep your costs down.